Colored Markov polycategories and diagrammatic differentiation: Markov polycategories and kernel slotwise composition

+An iterated KSC expression $E$ realizes $D$ if $D_E=D$, including the ordered external input and output profiles. \end{definition}

 \begin{corollary}[Associativity and interchange for KSC] Let $D$ be a finite acyclic KSC diagram in a Markov polycategory datum $\PC$.
-Any well-formed iterated expression obtained by composing the vertex kernels of $D$ by KSC, in any order compatible with the directed wiring of $D$, denotes the trace kernel $K_D$.
-Consequently, KSC satisfies the associativity and interchange axioms for ordered polycategories. \end{corollary}
+If $E$ is an iterated KSC expression realizing $D$, then the evaluation kernel of $E$ is the trace kernel $K_D$.
+Consequently, any two iterated KSC expressions realizing the same diagram $D$ have the same evaluation kernel.
+In this sense, KSC satisfies the associativity and interchange laws for ordered polycategorical composition. \end{corollary}

-\begin{proof} The proof is by induction on the number of binary KSC operations in the iterated expression.
-If there are no binary operations, the expression is a single vertex kernel, which is its own trace kernel.
+\begin{proof} We prove the statement by induction on the construction of the iterated KSC expression $E$.

+If $E$ is a single vertex $u$, then $D_E$ is the one-vertex diagram labelled by $k_u$.
+The evaluation kernel of $E$ is $k_u$.
+The trace kernel of $D_E$ is also $k_u$.
+Hence the evaluation kernel of $E$ is $K_{D_E}$.